 How to Prevent raccoons from returning

-Now that you’ve finally gotten rid of the racoon, it’s important to take steps to prevent more from coming back.
-After all, the best way to deal with a racoon problem is to stop it from happening in the first place.
+Now that you’ve finally gotten rid of the raccoon, it’s important to take steps to prevent more from coming back.
+After all, the best way to deal with a raccoon problem is to stop it from happening in the first place.
 Here are a few tips to help drive off these masked bandits:

 Entering buildings, standing up to Fido, digging into your wife’s chocolate— raccoons are unbelievably adaptable, brave, and clever, making them a formidable opponent to deal with.
 When it comes to trapping these nocturnal nuisances, do all that you can to stack the odds in your favour.
 Following these handy tips will help you catch your critter fast and get back to enjoying a racoon-free home.

 If you don’t want all the hassles that make do-it-yourself trapping a serious pain in the butt, get in touch with a professional pest control company.